RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 * Humans enjoy a period of peace and then plunge into a war.
 * Humans create a time of economic expansion, then we go into a recession or depression.

 Back and forth, back and forth.
 Any time we reach a high performance level, we pull ourselves back to an "acceptable" level.
-To paraphrase Hendricks' granddaughter, we have a limited tolerance for feeling good, and we do something to mess it up.
+To paraphrase Hendricks' granddaughter, we have a limited tolerance for feeling good, so we do something to mess it up.

 ### Why We Have an Upper Limit